martelogan-school-projects/simulated-link-state-routing/README.md

 Our development workflow will be simple:

 **Always develop on your own branch.
-Only merge code to Master via PR's, only merge code that has no conflicts with master, only merge code that builds successfully via _maven clean install -U_**
+Only merge code to Master via PR's.
+Only merge code that has no conflicts with master.
+Only merge code that builds successfully via _maven clean install -U_**.

 Execution
 ------------